Apr 6, 2022

 6) S is for Stories

-Each one of these STEPPS can help you to successfully craft calls-to-action that can make a positive impact for your organization.
+Each one of these STEPPS can help you to successfully craft calls-to-action that can make a positive impact on your organization.

 Nonprofit Call to Action Samples